-Expats moving to Calgary will be delighted to know that, by virtue of being legal permanent residents of Alberta, they are entitled to free healthcare for the duration of their stay in the country.
+Expats moving to Calgary will be delighted to know that, by being legal permanent residents of Alberta, they have access to free healthcare during their stay in Canada.

 Public healthcare in Calgary

-As a foreigner moving to Alberta from outside of Canada, the Alberta Health Care Insurance Plan (AHCIP) coverage will start from the date of one's arrival in the province.
+As an expat relocating to Alberta from outside of Canada, the Alberta Health Care Insurance Plan (AHCIP) coverage will start from the date of their arrival in the province.
 However, it's important to note the following:

-In order to qualify for AHCIP coverage, a person must be a legal permanent resident of Alberta.
-As an expat, this means that one must possess a valid residence or work visa and must be physically present in Alberta for at least 183 days of the year.
+To qualify for AHCIP coverage, a person must be a legal permanent resident of Alberta.
+As an expat, one must possess a valid residence or work visa and be physically present in Alberta for at least 183 days of the year.

-Although coverage technically begins from an expat's first day of arrival in Alberta, they will not be officially covered (i.e. they will not receive the all-important AHCIP card) until certain documents have been submitted, and the application has been processed and approved.
-This can take up to a month.
-However, if expats are forced to pay for any medical expenses themselves during this waiting period, they will be reimbursed as soon as their coverage is approved.
-It is still a good idea to have some private medical insurance for the first few months of a stay in Calgary.
+Although coverage technically begins from the first day of an expat’s arrival in Alberta, they will not be officially covered until their documents have been submitted and their application for the AHCIP card has been processed and approved, which can take up to a month.
+That said, if expats need to pay for any medical expenses during this waiting period, they will be reimbursed as soon as their coverage is approved.
+We recommend having private medical insurance for the first few months in Calgary.

-Note that, even if someone decides to opt out of AHCIP coverage at a later point, as a permanent resident of Alberta it is compulsory that expats living in Calgary apply for it.
+Note that if someone decides to opt out of AHCIP coverage at a later stage, as permanent residents of Alberta, expats living in Calgary must apply for it.

-If expats do not apply for AHCIP coverage within 90 days of arriving in the country, the Alberta Health and Wellness department will determine the effective dates of the coverage.
-This could mean that new arrivals might be ineligible for reimbursements, which can cause a problem for those faced with a medical emergency or urgent hospital care during the early part of their stay in Calgary.
+If expats do not apply for AHCIP coverage within 90 days of their arrival in Canada, the Alberta Health and Wellness department will have to determine the effective coverage dates.
+This could mean that new arrivals might be ineligible for reimbursements.

 How to apply for healthcare in Calgary

-Applying for AHCIP coverage is easy.
-Simply download an application form from the Alberta Health and Wellness department's website, complete it, sign it, and mail it off with the following supporting documents:
+Applying for AHCIP coverage is fairly easy.
+Simply download an application form from the Alberta Health and Wellness department's website, complete, sign, and mail it off with the following supporting documents: